MPOWERD Luci Outdoor 2.0 Review

 Our Analysis and Test Results

 Though not tremendously bright, this lantern gave us the light that we needed.
 It shines at a maximum of 75 lumens.
 It didn't blow us away, but we rarely found that we wanted more from it.
 The low setting is nice for reading at night, and the high setting is bright enough to cook a meal at your campsite.
 Unless you are looking to illuminate a large area with a single light source, the Luci Outdoor 2.0 will do the trick.

 One element that we aren't thrilled with is the light quality.
-The white LEDs fall on the blue side of the spectrum, meaning that it's not as warm as other compact lanterns like the Black Diamond Moji.
+The white LEDs fall on the blue side of the spectrum, meaning that it's not as warm as other compact lanterns.
 Also, the ripples and folds in the inflatable vinyl cast shadows across the lantern's shine radius, sometimes making for an unusual visual texture.